borine/bluealsa-monitor/README.md

 current version supports only a single running instance of the `bluealsa` service.

+Optionally, the script can also load BlueALSA PCMs into PulseAudio as devices.
+This enables BlueALSA to be used in conjunction with PulseAudio.
+It is first necessary to disable PulseAudio's own bluetooth modules for this to work.

 The script relies on the `bluealsa-cli` utility which is part of the above bluez-alsa project. bluez-alsa v3.2.0 or later is required as earlier versions of `bluealsa-cli` did not have the needed functions for this script.
 It is